Barbara Simpson

 Barbara Allan Simpson (born July 29, 1937) is an American retired TV reporter, news anchor, and conservative radio talk show host.
-She is currently an on-line columnist.

 Early life and education

 Simpson was born Barbara Allan in New York City and raised in Ocean County, New Jersey.
 Her parents were Rose (née Colletta), of Italian descent, and John Allan (surname anglicized), a Croatian immigrant.
 She has a brother, Henry Allan.

 She graduated from Georgian Court College with a Bachelor of Science degree in 1958 and later earned a Master of Arts degree from Michigan State University.

 Career

 Academic

 Simpson was an assistant professor and chair of the textiles and clothing department at Mount St. Mary's College in Los Angeles and was on the faculty of a similar department at Michigan State University.

-TV, radio, and columnist

-Barbara Simpson was a prominent television news anchor at KTVU, Channel 2, in Oakland, KQED, Channel 9, and KOFY-TV Channel 20 (both in San Francisco), and later in Los Angeles, from the late 1970s through the 1990s.

-She was the Public Relations Director for The Cousteau Society, where she worked with Captain Jacques Cousteau, coordinating media and the worldwide petition campaign.

-Simpson was notably the host of Coast to Coast AM on Saturday nights from 2000 to 2003, alternating with George Noory.
-She occasionally hosted on other nights as well, including substituting for the show's founder, Art Bell.

-She was a long-time host of her own radio talk show on San Francisco station KSFO (AM).
-Until May 3, 2014, when her show was abruptly canceled, Simpson was on Saturday and Sunday afternoons, with frequent weekday fill-in appearances as host for other shows on the station.